omareldeeb/tum-moodle-downloader/Readme.md

 * Upon running `$ python3 src/main.py download` the program goes through the configuration objects for the different courses one by one.
 For each course all available resources are checked against the rules specified for the course.
 If a resource name matches a pattern specified in one of the rules, the resource is downloaded to the destination path defined by that rule (no other rules are applied to that resource afterwards).
+If the resource already exists locally, the specified `update_handling` is applied.
 * In the example at hand all resources of the course "Analysis für Informatik [MA0902]" of which the name starts with "Hausaufgabe" are downloaded to the folder "C:\Users\yourusername\Documents\Uni\Analysis\Hausaufgaben".
+If the respective file already exists, it is replaced in this case.
 Resources of which the name contains "E-Test" will be downloaded the destination defined by the respective rule.
+In this case the download is skipped, if the file already exists.
 Resources of the course "Numerisches Programmieren (IN0019)" which either start with "Übungsblatt" or with "Musterlösung Blatt" will be downloaded to "C:\Users\yourusername\Documents\Uni\NumProg\Übungen".
+Here a new version of the file is added (e.g. Übungsblatt 12 (1).pdf), if the file already exists at the specified destination.
 * Important: resources from courses which are not listed in the configuration file or resources for which none of the rules apply are not downloaded.
+* Options for the `update_handling` are:
+    * "skip" --> the download is skipped, if the file already exists locally
+    * "replace" --> existing local files are simply overridden by the download
+    * "add" --> a new version in the form "filename (versionnumber).extension" is added to the specified `destination`, if the file already exists locally
+    * If nothing is specified for the `update_handling`, existing local files are overridden
 * Note:
     * Running `$ python3 src/main.py download "Analysis für Informatik"` downloads only the resources for the course "Analyis für Informatik" based on the configuration file.